Project

 By using polls, we were also able to directly message players in Facebook, and ask if they would be willingly to explain their chosen concept in a follow-up interview.

-With the UA team, we were also able to test variables such as colors, app icons, and messaging by partnering with the UA team.
-Using Facebook ads, the UA manager would then deliver a report of which concept performed the best with our target audience.
-Since these were blind testing, meaning viewers clicking without context, the tests had to be taken with a grain of salt.
+Partnering with the UA team also allowed us to test variables such as colors, app icons, and messaging.
+Using Facebook ads, the UA manager would then deliver a report on which concept performed the best with our target audience.
+Since these were blind tests, meaning viewers clicked without context, the tests had to be taken with a grain of salt.
 However, any player feedback helps to challenge design assumptions.

 With the app icon testing, the red app icon performed the best.
 However, we interpreted as red being the reason why player engaged with it more compared to others.
 In the final design, we wanted to make sure the color red was in, but still communicate ‘UNO’ and ‘Sudoku’.